corvus-dotnet/Corvus.Pipelines/README.md

 Is it really exceptional when a distributed resource is temporarily unavailable and asking you to back off before retrying?
 Or, perhaps even more obviously, is it exceptional when you ask to write a resource only if its ETag matches the one you read, and it has been updated?

-Both of those cases seem more like "ordinary flow control" in your application; they represent an "error" but not necessarily an "exception".
+Both of those cases seem more like "ordinary flow control" in your application; they represent a "failure" but not necessarily an "exception".
 And you are paying a high price.

 Take a look at the benchmarks here that compare an exception-handling pipeline with an error-handling pipeline: